Member advice: How to interpret an Equifax Work Number report.

 The format of the report is standard for the many companies that use that service, but is confusing when you look at your own report.

-© 2017 Hewlett-Packard Alumni Association, Inc. • By using this site you accept these terms • Operated by former employees who volunteer their time.
+© 2022 Hewlett-Packard Alumni Association, Inc. • By using this site you accept these terms • Operated by volunteers.
 Not officially endorsed or supported.